 |

-Long version 1953 was a very good year – the country had a new Queen, the world had new heroes in Hilary and Tenzing, and in Aylesbury, Buckinghamshire, Mr and Mrs Gosling had a baby boy Nine years later – via Somerset and Kent – we moved to St Neots, a small market town in Huntingdonshire., where my father was the Borough Engineer.
-I attended Huntingdon Grammar School, and later, following in my father's footsteps, I got a job with the local council – although for reasons that I have long forgotten, I became an accountant I married 1974 and then I spent the next twelve years moving my family around the country, always in search of a better job.
+Long version 1953 was a very good year – the country had a new Queen, the world had new heroes in Hilary and Tenzing, and in Aylesbury, Buckinghamshire, Mr and Mrs Gosling had a baby boy Nine years later – via Somerset and Kent – we moved to St Neots, a small market town in Huntingdonshire, and later for reasons that I have long forgotten, I became an accountant I married 1974 and spent the next twelve years moving my family around the country, always in search of a better job.
 In 1980 I returned to Buckinghamshire, where we lived for nearly seven years.
 Maggie and our children (Sarah, Nick & Claire) would have been happy to stay there.
-But the grass is always... and when I got a job with the Post Office we moved to Rutland – so I am now only 40 miles from St Neots, the place I still think of as 'home' I spent fourteen years with the Post Office, working in Leicester, Rugby, Chesterfield and London – although somewhere along the way I'd stopped being an accountant and become a operations project manager.
-Since 2001 I have worked as a contract project manager, in such diverse places as Edinburgh, London, Macclesfield and Kuwait – we still live in Rutland Things that I like Some of my favourite novels East of Eden by John Steinbeck, Jude The Obscure by Thomas Hardy A Painted House by John Grisham, Live and Let Die by Ian Fleming, The Ipcress File by Len Deighton, The Book of Dave by Will Self, The Falls by Ian Rankin A Study in Scarlet by Arthur Conan Doyle, The Dead of Jericho by Colin Dexter The Silver Bears by Paul E. Erdman, High Fidelity by Nick Hornby A Small death in Lisbon by Robert Wilson Day of The Jackal by Frederick Forsyth, Resurrection Men by Ian Rankin
+But the grass is always... and we moved to Rutland.
+Somewhere along the way I stopped being an accountant and become a contract project manager and I have worked in such diverse places as Edinburgh, London, Macclesfield and Kuwait – we still live in Rutland Things that I like Some of my favourite novels East of Eden by John Steinbeck, Jude The Obscure by Thomas Hardy Live and Let Die by Ian Fleming, The Ipcress File by Len Deighton, The Book of Dave by Will Self, The Falls by Ian Rankin A Study in Scarlet by Arthur Conan Doyle, The Dead of Jericho by Colin Dexter The Players by Jo Reynolds, High Fidelity by Nick Hornby A Small Death in Lisbon by Robert Wilson Day of The Jackal by Frederick Forsyth, Resurrection Men by Ian Rankin The Book Thief by Marcus Zusak

-Some favourite movies & TV shows TV - Wire in The Blood, Rebus, Trial & Retribution, CSI, Cracker, Prime Suspect Hill Street Blues, Columbo, Silent Witness Movies - Goodfellas, Dirty Harry, LA Confidential, Get Carter, The Long Good Friday The Godfather, Sea of Love, The Wicker Man, The Blues Brothers, The Commitments
+Some favourite movies & TV shows TV - Wire in The Blood, Rebus, Law & Order, CSI, Cracker, Prime Suspect Hill Street Blues, Columbo, Silent Witness, Waking The Dead, The Wire Movies - Goodfellas, Dirty Harry, LA Confidential, Get Carter, The Long Good Friday The Godfather, Sea of Love, The Wicker Man, The Blues Brothers, The Commitments

 Musical heroes Van Morrison, Marvin Gaye, Otis Redding, Jimi Hendrix Paul Weller, Ray Davies, John Lennon, Paul Simon

-... and heroines Joni Mitchell, Annie Lennox, Joan Baez, Aretha Franklin Janis Joplin, Etta James, Christine Perfect (McVie)
+... and heroines Joni Mitchell, Annie Lennox, Joan Baez, Aretha Franklin Janis Joplin, Etta James, Christine McVie

 some great albums (by none of the above) Meddle : Pink Floyd ~ Inherit the Wind : Wilton Felder ~ Sleeps With Angels : Neil Young Beggars Banquet : The Rolling Stones ~ A Love Supreme ~ John Coltrane The Soft Bulletin : The Flaming Lips ~ Bongo Fury : Frank Zappa & Captain Beefheart